 The Postsecondary Education Readiness Test (PERT) is administered by the state of Florida to adequately assess your academic skills in mathematics, reading, and writing.
 How well you score on the exam will determine your placement into appropriate college courses.

-Click the “Start Test” button below to begin our free GED practice test!
+Click the “Start Test” button above to begin our free PERT practice test!
 These practice questions will give you a better idea of what to study for your exam.

 PERT Practice Tests by Subject

 If you need some extra practice in a specific subject, click one of the subjects below to get started on a subject-specific PERT practice test.

 The PERT is split into three sections: Mathematics, Reading, and Writing.
 Each section contains 30 questions, and you will have about 3 hours to complete the entire exam.

 Here’s a closer look at each PERT section:

 The PERT Mathematics test will assess your knowledge of equations, polynomials, coordinate planes, and more.